propertyhive/WP-Property-Hive/README.txt

 * Return draft properties in backend during AJAX property searches (i.e. when booking a viewing) with " - Draft" appended
 * Added a quick 'Update' shortcut link on applicant requirements record to update match price range when max price is updated
 * Date fields changed throughout to use HTML date field type instead of jQuery datepicker plugin.
 This should mean formatting of dates are relevant to locale
 * When a user login is created from a contact, ensure first and last names are filled on the WordPress user record.
-Not used anywhere by Property Hive but fo the benefit of any third party plugins using the user details
+Not used anywhere by Property Hive but for the benefit of any third party plugins using the user details
 * Corrected undefined error when selecting applicant solicitor on a sale record
 * Corrected edit functionality for EPCs and Brochures in media section on property record
 * Declared compatibility for WordPress 5.8.2